petephilipson/StatisticalModelling/docs/diagnostics.md

 - the associated tests and confidence intervals are inaccurate.

 However, it has been shown that only really long-tailed distributions cause a major problem and that mild non-normality can safely be ignored.
 Furthermore, the larger the sample size the more the the non-normality is the more the consequences are mitigated.
-To get the normality plot for the bodyweight data, we use the following commands:
+To get the normality plot for the pre-diabetes data, we use the following commands:

 ``` r